-How Does the Online Florida DHSMV Permit Exam Work?
+How Does the Online Florida Permit Test Work?

-In order to take the DHSMV permit exam online, you will need to supply your full name, birth date, and Social Security number.
+In order to take the DHSMV Florida permit test online, you will need to supply your full name, birth date, and Social Security number.

-The permit test consists of 50 questions, and you must answer at least 40 correctly in order to pass.
+The Florida permit test consists of 50 questions, and you must answer at least 40 correctly in order to pass.
 Please note that you will have 60 minutes to complete the test.
 If you don't pass on your first try, a $24.95 fee will be applied for each additional attempt.
-You get 3 attempts to pass the exams online.
+You get 3 attempts to pass the Florida permit test online.
 If you fail 3 times, you will need to retest in person at the DHSMV - so make sure you go back and review all of your course quizzes!
-That way, you'll have no problem passing on your very first try.
+That way, you'll have no problem passing the Florida permit test on your very first try.

 After Your Course - Getting Your Florida Permit

-Once you have completed your drug and alcohol permit test online, the next steps are simple!
+Once you have completed your drug and alcohol Florida permit test online, the next steps are simple!